catamorphism/message-format-wg/exploration/function-composition-part-2.md

   4. Provide useful names for different kinds of functions

-Currently, a given MessageFormat function can be thought of a formatter, a selector, or both.
+Currently, a given MessageFormat function can be thought of as a formatter, a selector, or both.
 Because the implementations for formatters and selectors naturally have different type signatures